Isotopes of bismuth

 Bismuth (_{83}Bi) has 41 known isotopes, ranging from ^{184}Bi to ^{224}Bi.
-Bismuth has no stable isotopes, but does have one naturally occurring, very long-lived isotope; thus, the standard atomic weight can be given from that isotope, bismuth-209.
+Bismuth has one nearly stable isotope but no stable isotopes, the standard atomic weight can be given from that isotope, bismuth-209.
 Though it is now known to be radioactive, it may still be considered practically stable because it has a half-life of 2.01×10^{19} years, which is more than a billion times the age of the universe.
+As a result, it is the longest lived known alpha emitter.
+Bismuth-209 is also the heaviest nearly stable isotope, with the longest lived isotope with a greater atomic weight being thorium-232.

 Besides ^{209}Bi, the most stable bismuth radioisotopes are ^{210m}Bi with a half-life of 3.04 million years, ^{208}Bi with a half-life of 368,000 years and ^{207}Bi, with a half-life of 31.22 years, none of which occur in nature.
 All other isotopes have half-lives under 15 days, most under two hours.
 Of naturally occurring radioisotopes, the most stable is radiogenic ^{210}Bi with a half-life of 5.012 days. ^{210m}Bi is unusual for being a nuclear isomer with a half-life many orders of magnitude longer than that of the ground state.